upperlinecode/rn-05-stack-navigation/README.md

 </details>
 <br>

 6. Run the app.
 You should be able to see the `ProductsScreen`.
 But how can you get to the details?
 Without tab navigation, we don't have handy tabs to click through the app, meaning that we'll have to handle the navigation ourselves.
 We'll tackle that in the next section!

 ### B. Using the `navigation` prop

 1. On a web app, you'd use anchor (`<a>`) tags to navigate.
 This tag would push the route to the top of the browser's history stack.
 We can use [React Navigation's navigation prop](https://reactnavigation.org/docs/navigating) to navigate to a new screen in a similar manner.
 By calling `navigation.navigate` and providing it with the name of a screen, you're be able to navigate to a new screen.
 This `navigation` prop is provided to every screen component.
 To use the `navigation` object in a component that isn't a screen, use the `useNavigation` hook.

 2. In `ProductsScreen/index.js`, note the structure of the component.
 We'll need to handle navigation at some point in either the `ProductsScreen` component or the `ProductCard` component.
 Fortunately, we have a few options!
-We can call `navigation.navigate` in either the `ProductsScreen` or the `ProductCard`.
 Write a function in either component that calls `navigation.navigate`.
 In `ProductsScreen`, the `navigation` object will be passed down as a prop from the `Stack.Screen` component.
 In `ProductCard`, you'll need to import `{ useNavigation }` from `@react-navigation/native`.
 Pass the function you write to the `onPress` prop of the `Pressable` component in `ProductCard`, to be called whenever the `ProductCard` is tapped.

 3. The `navigation.navigate` method takes two arguments: the name of the screen being navigated to and parameters to pass to the screen.
 Pass the screen name `'Details'` and the object `product` to the `navigate.navigate` function.
-(This will be the same `product` passed to each `ProductCard`).
+(This will be the same `product` passed to each `ProductCard`.)

 4. In the app, click on a product card.
 You can successfully navigate to the `Details` page!
 But you can't see any details.
 In the next step, we'll learn how to pull out the route's parameters!